GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 As you can see, each stage in the pipeline takes in the previous stage's output as the input, the rectangle blocks are pipeline stages that are not programmable but are configurable, while the rounded rectangle blocks are stages that are fully programmable.
-To draw most of the things throughout this series we'll mostly need these stages:
+To draw most of the things throughout this series we will mostly need these stages:
 Input Assembler, Vertex Shader and the Pixel Shader, Output Merger.

-The Vertex and Pixel shaders are fully programmable and we'll write a very basic program for them.
+The Vertex and Pixel shaders are fully programmable and we will write a very basic program for them.

 The other two stages are not programmable but they are fairly easy to understand